 Here is the detailed information about Samdruptse Monastery Namchi

 The Dalai Lama laid the foundation of the Samdruptse Monastery in Namchi on 22nd October 1997.
 Among all the other monasteries in Sikkim, Samdruptse Monastery was established quite recently.
 To build this masterpiece, it took almost 100 laborers and various skilled and experienced sculptors, engineers, and architects.
 And finally, after 7 years, Samdruptse Monastery was ready to be open to the public.
 Today, a 2 section ropeway is under construction that will connect Namchi to Samdruptse Monastery.
 It is under the sponsorship of the Sikkim State Government.

-The colorful Samdruptse Monastery is an amalgamation of Sikkimese, Tibetan and modern- day styles of architecture.
-The most stunning feature is 135 feet statue of Guru Padmasambhava statue, and it probably is the world’s highest statue of Guru Padmasambhava.
+The colorful Samdruptse Monastery is an amalgamation of Sikkimese, Tibetan, and modern-day styles of architecture.
+The most stunning feature is the 135 feet statue of Guru Padmasambhava statue, and it probably is the world’s highest statue of Guru Padmasambhava.
 The statue in golden color with copper-colored clothes looks amazing.

-- Location: Around 7 km from Namchi, 2 km off Damthang-Ravangla road
+Samdruptse Monastery is located around 7 km from Namchi, 2 km off Damthang Ravangla Road.